 Piazza Venezia is the central hub of Rome.
 Here an imposing monument of unified Italy rises as an ‘Altar to the Fatherland.’
 Called “Il Vittoriano” it is dedicated to the first king of unified Italy Vittorio Emanuele II.
 Built with sparkling white Brescian marble instead of the beige travertine stone used in traditional Roman monuments, it was called “la macchina da scrivere” (the typewriter) by the American soldiers marching through Rome in 1944.
 It also earned the nickname “la torta nuziale” (the wedding cake) because of its appearance!
 Designed by Guiseppe Sacconi in 1885 it was completed after four decades.
 A medieval village with the Papal villa and fortifications on the Capitoline hill were razed to the ground to raise this gigantic structure symbolizing Italian solidarity under the imperialist regime.

 At the bottom level is the central figure of Dea Roma clad in the traditional Roman toga with processions of Italian citizens flanking her on both sides.
-The Tomb of the Unknown soldier with an eternal flame lies beneath the statue of the pagan goddess.
+The Tomb of the Unknown Soldier with an eternal flame lies beneath the statue of the pagan goddess.
 An equestrian statue of Victor Emmanuel II dominates the second level as a personification of the Risorgimento or the resurrection of the new Italian state.
 The huge Corinthian columns of the monument imitate the past glories of ancient Rome.
 Two statues of goddess Victoria riding on quadrigas (chariots drawn by four horses) are perched atop the building.
 Under the fascist rule of Mussolini, this grandiose monument became the site for rallies, speeches and triumphal marches promoting his neo-imperialistic agenda.

 Perhaps no other structure represents Roman power than this vast gladiatorial arena called The Colosseum.
 It was built by slaves brought from the sacking of Jerusalem by Emperor Vespasian.
-The invention of concrete by mixing the volcanic material pazzalona with sand, lime and rubble helped to accelerate the pace of construction.
+The invention of concrete by mixing the volcanic material pozzolana with sand, lime and rubble helped to accelerate the pace of construction.
 This oval Flavian amphitheater was inaugurated by his son Titus in 80 CE.
 Gory games that lasted for hundred days were held here.
 Gladiators fought lions and other wild animals while the crowd roared at the bloody combats!

 Etymology & Architecture of Colosseum

 The Colosseum or Coliseum gets its name from a giant statue of Nero or ‘Colosso di Nerone’.
 Vespasian built the amphitheater on the site of Nero’s palace.
 The structure has three stories of arched entrances supported by Ionic, Doric and Corinthian columns.
-A fourth storey has rectangular windows.
+A fourth-story has rectangular windows.
 An underground ‘hypogeum’ beneath the arena housed caged animals used in gladiatorial fights.
 There were 80 entrances known as ‘vomitoria’ so that huge crowds could be evacuated in 15 minutes!
 The arena was encircled by a three-tiered seating area called ‘cavea’ with numbered seats.
 It could hold more than 50,000 people at a time!
 A huge awning or ‘velarium’ held by masts protected the spectators from sun and rain.

-With the fall of the Roman Empire in 5th century AD, the Colosseum was abandoned and plundered.
+With the fall of the Roman Empire in the 5th century AD, the Colosseum was abandoned and plundered.
 The marble was quarried and used to build huge palaces and churches including St.Peter’s Cathedral.
 Weather and natural disasters like earthquake and lightning destroyed a large part of the structure.
 But restoration efforts began in the 18th century making it an iconic symbol of Rome for tourists from all over the world.

 For me, writing is a form of travel which allows me to journey out of my little world of everyday routine.
 Writing is also an inward journey which deepens my understanding of the places that I have visited and appreciate the diversity of different cultures.
 It’s like the music which I learned as a child.
 It gives wings to my imagination and nourishes my soul.
-My passion for reading led me to do my post graduation in English literature from Mysore university.
+My passion for reading led me to do my post graduation in English literature from Mysore University.
 After working as a lecturer for a brief period, I became a homemaker.
 It gives me space and time to do the things I love most – music, reading, surfing the net to learn about the things I do not know.

 Recommended travel blogs on European Tourist attractions.